Program of Study

 - Comprehensive Examination: The comprehensive examination will comprise a set of two tasks.
 It is expected that these tasks will be completed within the first two years of enrollment.
 The first task will be negotiated among the student, the supervisory committee, and the Associate Dean of Graduate Studies, Faculty of Education.
 It will take the form of one of the following: (a) the writing of a literature review on one or more specified topics; (b) the novel analyses of existing data or consideration of methodological issues; or (c) a grant proposal on one or more specified topics.
 For the second task each student will submit a dissertation proposal.
 Following submission of this proposal, an oral candidacy exam will be held.
 Both the written proposal and the student’s competency at the oral candidacy exam will be evaluated for this task.
 All parts of the examination will be marked by the supervisory committee.

 - Dissertation: The dissertation research must be original and contribute to knowledge in the field.
-The defense of the dissertation will be an oral examination conducted according to the General Regulations of the School of Graduate Studies (see Thesis).
+The defense of the dissertation will be an oral examination conducted according to the General Regulations of the School of Graduate Studies and Postdoctoral Affairs (see Thesis).